jamshidhashimi/fastApi/fastapi.md

 Key features in summary:

-- Fast: Very high performance.
-One of the fastest Python frameworks available.
+- Fast: One of the fastest Python frameworks available, providing high performance.
-- Fast to code: Increase the speed to develop features by about 200% to 300%.
+- Fast to code: Increases development speed by 200% to 300%.
-- Fewer bugs: Reduce about 40% of human (developer) induced errors.
+- Fewer bugs: Reduces human-induced errors by about 40%.
-- Intuitive: Great editor support.
-Completion everywhere.
-Less time debugging.
+- Intuitive: Excellent editor support, autocomplete, and reduced debugging time.
-- Easy: Designed to be easy to use and learn.
-Less time reading docs.
+- Easy: Designed for ease of use and quick learning, minimizing the need for extensive documentation.
-- Short: Minimize code duplication.
-Multiple features from each parameter declaration.
-Fewer bugs.
+- Short: Minimizes code duplication and maximizes functionality per parameter declaration, leading to fewer bugs.
-- Robust: Get production-ready code.
-With automatic interactive documentation.
+- Robust: Produces production-ready code with automatic interactive documentation.
-- Standards-based: Based on (and fully compatible with) the open standards for APIs: OpenAPI (previously known as Swagger) and JSON Schema.
+- Standards-based: Built on open standards for APIs like OpenAPI (previously Swagger) and JSON Schema, ensuring compatibility.

 # Setup